openstack/ceilometer/doc/source/contributing/plugins.rst

 the project, thus ensuring as best as possible that a given patch has no side effect to the rest of the project.

-### FIXME: could not find a unit test for CPUPollster
+.. todo:: FIXME: could not find a unit test for CPUPollster